davedawkins/advent-of-code-2020/README.md

 # Advent of Code 2020

-I've decided to attempt the whole thing inside an Interactive Notebook using F#.
+I've decided to attempt the whole thing in a .NET Interactive Notebook using F#.
 Enjoying it very much so far!

 <img src="aoc-screenshot.png" width="400">